spiffdev/woocommerce-plugin/README.md

 ## To run locally

-* Copy a build of api.js for the appropriate environment into spiff-connect/public/js/.
+* Copy a local build of api.js into spiff-connect/public/js/.
-* Change the value of SPIFF_API_BASE if you wish to point to an environment other than production.
 * Run `docker-compose up`.
 * Visit localhost:8888.